 Following our hosts’ recommendations, we visited Multun-ha cenote as a priority.
 We went down the spiral stairs without really knowing what to expect underground.
 It was the first cenote we would visit.
 The surprise was incredible.
 It was as per Alfredo’s description: spectacular with transparent water and incredibly calm.
 Indeed, we were lucky to have the cenote just for the two of us.
 We could not have wished for a better experience.
 Did we love it that much because it was the first one?
 As we were leaving, an Argentinian family arrived.
 The older ones had tears in their eyes seeing such a beautiful place.
 It was very touching to witness their joy, and it added some extra emotions to the visit.
 After thanking God for creating such a place, the oldest women shared her delight with us.
 They had visited many other cenotes in the region, but she said none had been as breathtaking as this one.

 We saw seven cenotes during our 14 days in Mexico.
-Was Multun-ha the most beautiful one?
+Was Multun-ha in Coba the most beautiful one?

 After visiting other cenotes during our trip, I find Choo-ha was not that original.
 Hence, out of the two, I would recommend visiting Multun-ha as a priority.
 We did not go to Tamcach-ha but I am sure doing some cave jumping could sound very exciting for some travellers!